 Volunteering and job seeking

-If you are looking for work or trying to get yourself back into the job market volunteering might be a way of making you stand out from the crowd or updating your skills.
-This page explores how volunteering can support your job seeking activities.
+If you are looking for work or trying to get yourself back into the job market volunteering may be a way of making you stand out from the crowd or updating your skills.
+This page explores how volunteering can support your job-seeking activities.

 What are some of the barriers to finding a job?